jordanosborn/CrowdAnalysisDDM/README.md

     # git pull && rustup self update && rustup update
     cargo run --release "$@"

 Note: Dockerfile and docker_startup.sh file should be in the same folder.
 Script will pass the arguments given to the **docker run** command to the DDM executable.

+All results will be stored inside the container can be extracted using

+    docker cp <containerId>:/file/path/within/container /host/path/target

+New containers will be created each time you use docker run (take up space), unless you restart and attach to an existing container.

+To run ensure you are in the directory containing both the Dockerfile and docker_startup.sh

+    docker build -t ddm:latest .
+    docker run -ti --name {container_name} ddm:latest {arguments}

 #### Install on Mac:
 TODO - follow README in [code folder](code/README.md).